Pensions and life certificates

-With regard to certificates of existence to be filed by BEG pension recipients with the federal state reparation authorities, the requirements set out in the notes on the back of the relevant forms apply.
+With regard to life certificates to be filed by BEG pension recipients with the federal state reparation authorities, the requirements set out in the notes on the back of the relevant forms apply.

-In order to protect your health, alternative forms of authentication are also being recognised in addition to the authentication options listed on the forms while the coronavirus pandemic is ongoing.
+In order to protect your health, alternative forms of certification are also being recognised in addition to the certification options listed on the forms while the coronavirus pandemic is ongoing.
 This means you will not need to visit a German diplomatic mission or UK authority for this purpose.
-Instead you should have your certificate authenticated by
+Instead you can have your certificate certified by

 - your doctor or

 - your care home manager (if you are a care home resident) or

 If, in your case, providing proof of life is problematic, please contact your compensation authority immediately.
 The London Embassy can provide you with the compensation authorities’ contact details on request.

 b) Recipients of pensions under ZRBG (Ghetto Pensions Act):

 Now that there is electronic cross-checking of death data between Germany and the United Kingdom, only certain recipients of the (ZRBG) statutory pension ordinarily resident in the UK will be asked to provide a life certificate.

 If you are asked to submit a life certificate, the process in 2022 is as follows:

 The pensioner must sign the life certificate themselves and visit one of the designated offices in their country of residence in person (see point 1.1 for a list of these), where they will need to provide proof of identity, and can then have the certificate officially certified.